 The CCM Chamber Singers is a 30-voice mixed chorus of music majors conducted exclusively by graduate MM and DMA choral majors, under the mentorship of the choral faculty.
 MM and DMA choral majors gain professional conducting training through rehearsals and performances of the Chamber Singers, performing a varied repertoire of a cappella, accompanied and chamber works from all style periods.
 Chamber Singers rehearsals are followed by masterclasses for MM and DMA choral majors with choral and guest artist faculty.

 The UC Choruses and Cabaret Singers perform a diverse repertoire of a cappella, accompanied, folk, spirituals and world music.
 They present a major concert each semester on campus, perform off-campus, appear on CCM’s Feast of Carols, make an annual spring weekend tour, and annually present a major choral/orchestral work.
-In September 2013 the UC Choruses join the CCM Choirs for Verdi’s Don Carlos, celebrating the 200th anniversary of Verdi’s birth.
+In September 2013 the UC Choruses joined the CCM Choirs for Verdi’s Don Carlos, celebrating the 200th anniversary of Verdi’s birth.

 The Jazz Ensemble is CCM's premier big band and it performs a wide variety of styles including historical swing, bebop, post-bop, fusion, Latin, and avant-garde.
 Special emphasis is placed on the idiom's great art-music composers such as Thad Jones, Bill Holman, and Bob Brookmeyer, on projects like the annual All-Ellington transcription concert, and on the performance of student arrangements.
 Concerts have included historical tributes to Woody Herman and Stan Kenton, as well as composer residency programs featuring artists like Maria Schneider, Jim McNeely, Slide Hampton, Tim Hagans, and Kenny Wheeler as guest conductors/performers.
 The Jazz Ensemble has been invited to appear at numerous professional festivals, educational conferences and radio broadcasts.
 Many internationally recognized artists have performed as soloists with the big bands and combos, including Eddie Daniels, John Fedchock, Frank Foster, Curtis Fuller, Kenny Garrett, Joe Henderson, Ahmad Jamal, Dave Liebman, and Joshua Redman.
 Serenade in Blue, the most recent compact disc recording by the CCM Jazz Ensemble on Sea Breeze Records continues to receive wide recognition and enthusiastic reviews.
 Cadence Magazine called it "a necessary part of any big-band enthusiast's library."